-2020 2019 2018 2017 2016 2015
+2021 2020 2019 2018 2017 2016

-Adjusted EBITDA \$ 1,123.2 \$ 1,067.2 \$ 995.3 \$ 959.2 \$ 792.7 \$ 608.4
+Adjusted EBITDA \$ 1,173.1 \$ 1,123.2 \$ 1,067.2 \$ 995.3 \$ 959.2 \$ 792.7

-% of sales 21% 20% 19% 20% 20% 20%
+% of sales 20% 21% 20% 19% 20% 20%

-In 2020, Adjusted EBITDA increased by approximately 5.0% from 2019, excluding the impact of 0.2% positive foreign currency translation, improving to 21% of sales.
+In 2021, Adjusted EBITDA increased by approximately 8.8% from 2020, excluding the negative 4.4% impact of foreign currency translation.
 The Company's Adjusted EBITDA margins remain at the top end of the range of its peers.
-The Company expects growth in Adjusted EBITDA in the future as the world normalizes subsequent to the effects CV19 pandemic and the Company implements its global growth initiatives.
+The Company expects growth in Adjusted EBITDA in the future as the world normalizes subsequent to the effects of the CV19 pandemic and the Company implements its global growth initiatives.

 The framework supporting the above performance indicators is an appropriate level of financial leverage.
 Based on the dynamics within the specialty packaging industry and the risks that higher leverage may bring, the Company has a comfort level up to a target of approximately 3.5 times net debt to Adjusted EBITDA with an appropriate deleveraging and liquidity profile to maintain its investment-grade ratings with Moody's Investor Service ("Moody's") and S&P Global ("S&P").
-As at
+As at December 31,

-December 31, 2020, net debt (a non-IFRS measure; see "Key Performance Indicators and Non-IFRS Measures" in Section 5A) to Adjusted EBITDA was 1.24 times, 0.37 turns lower than the 1.61 times at December 31, 2019, reflecting increased Adjusted EBITDA and a reduction in net debt.
+2021, net debt (a non-IFRS measure; see "Key Performance Indicators and Non-IFRS Measures" in Section 5A) to Adjusted EBITDA was 1.06 times, 0.18 turns lower than the 1.24 times at December 31, 2020, reflecting increased Adjusted EBITDA and a reduction in net debt.
 This leverage level is consistent with management's conservative approach to financial risk and the Company's ability to generate strong levels of free cash flow from operations (a non-IFRS measure; see "Key Performance Indicators and Non-IFRS Measures" in Section 5A).
 This leverage level also allows the Company the flexibility to quickly execute its acquisition growth strategy without significantly exposing its credit quality.

 The Board does not have a target dividend payout ratio (a non-IFRS measure; see "Key Performance Indicators and Non-IFRS Measures" in Section 5A).
 However, the Company has paid dividends quarterly for over thirty years without an omission or reduction.
 The Board views this consistency and dividend growth as important factors in enhancing shareholder value.
-For 2020, the dividend payout ratio was 23.4% of adjusted earnings.
-This dividend payout ratio reflects the strong cash flows generated by the Company and a solid increase in adjusted earnings in 2020 compared to 2019.
-Therefore, after careful review of the current year results, budgeted cash flow and income for 2021, the Board has declared a 16.7% increase in the annual dividend: an increase of \$0.03 per Class B share per quarter, from \$0.18 to \$0.21 per Class B share per quarter (\$0.84 per Class B share annualized).
-Including this increase, the Company has more than doubled the annualized rate since March 2016.
+For 2021, the dividend payout ratio was 25% of adjusted earnings.
+This dividend payout ratio reflects the strong cash flows generated by the Company and a solid increase in adjusted earnings in 2021 compared to 2020.
+Therefore, after careful review of the current year results, budgeted cash flow and income for 2022, the Board has declared a 14.3% increase in the annual dividend: an increase of \$0.03 per Class B share per quarter, from \$0.21 to \$0.24 per Class B share per quarter (\$0.96 per Class B share annualized).
+Including this increase, the Company has more than doubled the annualized rate since March 2017.